rajeshphy/SKMU/_posts/English/2025-12-13-JET-Paper-1-SET-I.md

-10.If January 1st, 2007 is Monday, what was the day on 1st January 1995?
+10. If January 1st, 2007 is Monday, what was the day on 1st January 1995?
 [June–2008]

     (a) Sunday